 Whether it has been consciously identified or not, every company has a corporate culture.
-Maybe it’s characterized by change, and is therefore dynamic.
+Maybe it’s characterized by change and is therefore dynamic.

 Maybe your corporate culture is aggressive and focused on growth.

-Or less positively, your corporate culture could be characterized by upheaval, unpredictability and chaos.
+Or less positively, your corporate culture could be characterized by upheaval, unpredictability, and chaos.

-Whether it is a mindful choice or something that has developed in response to management or industry changes, shaping your corporate culture has more of an impact on everyday operations and the bottom line than you might realize.
+Whether it is a mindful choice or something that has developed in response to management or industry changes, shaping your corporate culture has more impact on everyday operations and the bottom line than you might realize.

 What creates a corporate culture?